 - Varieties are available in an array of sizes, from low groundcover types to species that grow several feet tall.
 Include different heights and forms to add depth and dimension to your landscape.

 Annual and perennial plants work together to create colorful, fragrant garden spaces that improve your natural environment and soothe the senses.
-Visit your neighborhood Walmart for a huge selection of plants to meet your unique gardening needs!
+Visit your neighborhood garden center for a huge selection of plants to meet your unique gardening needs!